Cloud-Foundations/Dominator/cmd/hyper-control/README.md

 - **change-tags**: change the tags for a specific *Hypervisor*
 - **connect-to-vm-manager**: connect to the manager for the specified VM.
 This is meant for low-level development
+- **disable-hypervisor**: disable a specific *Hypervisor*, preventing VMs from being created or started.
+Useful for draining (taking out of service) a *Hypervisor*
+- **enable-hypervisor**: enable a specific *Hypervisor*, enabling VMs to be be created and started.
+Useful for bringing a *Hypervisor* back into service
 - **get-machine-info**: get information for a specific *Hypervisor*
 - **get-updates**: get and show a continuous stream of updates from a *Hypervisor* or *Fleet Manager*.
 This is primarily for